Login

 1

-MARYANNE Hanger 2 days ago
+MARYANNE Hanger 2 months ago

 I recognize the Pharisee in myself whenever I realize that I am being judgmental, and I pray to God the humility litany.
 I had been pretending that I was happy and fit into AA for the past three years when I have felt like a square peg trying to fit into a round hole.
 Didn't work eventually I relapsed.
 The beauty of that is I found CIR and started my journey here on Ash Wednesday this year and I am so happy to be here.